-All travelers are different and each have different wants and levels of comfort required and that’s perfectly ok.
+All travellers are different and each have different wants and levels of comfort required and that’s perfectly ok.
 Some are happy with and need nothing more than the basics; a bed, shower and kitchenette.
 Others want more and are willing to pay for it to receive extra comforts, service and amenities.
 Which ever level is for you, there are a few things you may want to ask and know before you book your accommodation.

 BOOK WELL IN ADVANCE